What Is The Core Theme That Unifies All Of Biology

 Another misconception is that evolution is random, when in fact it combines random variation with non-random selection.
 While genetic mutations occur randomly, natural selection is a non-random process that favors beneficial traits.
 Some people mistakenly believe that evolution explains the origin of life itself, when it actually explains how life diversified after its origin.

 The idea that "survival of the fittest" means survival of the strongest is another misconception.
-Here's the thing — in evolutionary terms, "fitness" refers to reproductive success, which may not always correlate with physical strength.
-Cooperation and altruistic behaviors can also enhance evolutionary success in certain contexts Which is the point..
+In evolutionary terms, "fitness" refers to reproductive success, which may not always correlate with physical strength.
+Cooperation and altruistic behaviors can also enhance evolutionary success in certain contexts Small thing, real impact.
+That alone is useful..

 The Importance of Evolution in Modern Biology